ReferenZ18/Final-Task-6/README.md

 # Final Task 6 - MongoDB Practice

-In this task we utilize and learned the MongoDB program, Using the given guide step-by-step by our Instructor.
+In this task, we used and learned the MongoDB software, following the provided step-by-step guide from our Instructor.

-## MongoDB Database

 ## Queries